 Men’s suits were also made of wool or ribbed cotton in very bright colors — red, purple, yellow, pale blue, navy blue, and the very popular orange.
 White or black stripes outlining the edges and skirt were equally common.
 White rubber belts were popular in the mid twenties — just like on the ladies’ swimsuits.
 Shoes were also nearly identical, with men in lace up flat Oxfords made of canvas or all rubber slip ins.

 Swimsuits – Make or Buy Your Own

 For men, the above tank plus shorts works well, too.
-For a mid- to late-1920s style look at a wrestling singlet also called a bodysuit or unitard.
+For a mid- to late-1920s style, look at a wrestling singlet also called a bodysuit or unitard.
 These one piece, snug fitting suits have the same silhouette as ’20s swimwear.
 I would choose cotton or Lycra, if you plan to swim in it.
-You may also want to order 1 or two sizes up to get a looser, less body building, vintage look.
+You may also want to order 1 or two sizes up to get a looser, less body building, more vintage look.
 These suits work well for 1920s strongman costumes too.

 For a teens and early ’20s swimsuit that is boxier, I took a cotton Henley shirt and a pair of basic swim trunks and trimmed them in binding tape.
 You could also use a basic cotton striped T-shirt worn over a pair of trunks, too.
 Most ready-made 1920s swimsuit costumes are striped.
 See below.

 Shop Women’s 1920s Swimsuits

 For genuine vintage swimsuits shop at Glamour Surf